bkzk/assh/README.md

-#assh
+# assh

-ASSH automate the login process to servers.
-It uses gpg-agent to store passphrase to password database file.
-Thanks to GnuGPG agent there is no need to enter this passphrase and passwords to servers every time you connect remotely to the server.
-Once you enter the passphrase it is kept by gpg-agent in memory for a certain period of time.
-This tool allow you to remotely login to servers without asking for a password, execute command on single or multiple servers.
-It also supports some of OpenSSH features like port forwarding or proxy connection and others like port knocking.
+ASSH automates the login process to UNIX servers.
+It uses gpg-agent to keep a passphrase to a password database file.
+Thanks to GnuGPG agent there is no need to enter this passphrase and passwords to servers every time the ssh client is used.
+Once the passphrase is provided, it is kept by gpg-agent for a certain period.
+You can next remotely log in to servers without being asked for a password.
+It allows the execution of commands on single or multiple servers and supports some OpenSSH features like port forwarding, proxy connection, and others like port knocking.

 ### Usage

     assh -man

+---

+Note: It is still a usable piece of the software, but I do not find time to maintain it anymore.
+It may not work as designed with the newer version of Perl and other components.